mikepcw/dgx-offline-images/README.md

 # dgx-offline-images
 Convenience scripts to save and load compressed docker images for DGX systems.
 Useful for archiving images from an internet-connected machine for loading into an airgapped DGX environment.

-Do perform the `docker pull` from the `nvcr.io/nvidia` repository, you need to be authenticated using your API key which can be generated from https://ngc.nvidia.com (on the machine connected to the internet).
+In order to `docker pull` from the `nvcr.io/nvidia` repository, you need to be authenticated using your API key which can be generated from https://ngc.nvidia.com (on the machine connected to the internet).

-Utilises multithreaded implementations of bzip2 (lbzip2 or pbzip2) where available for archive compression and decompression.
-The .bz2 archives created by all three tools are compatible with the standard (single threaded) system bzip tool.
+Utilises a multithreaded implementation `xz` (`pixz`) where available for archive compression and decompression.
+The `.tar.xz` archives created by `pixz` are compatible with the standard (single threaded) system `xz` tool.

-## Decompression
+## images\_list.txt
-lbzip2 -> pbzip2 -> bzip2 (most -> least preferred)

-Since lbzip2 can efficiently decompress archives created by all other tools.
+Each line contains the full docker repository and tag to be used by the `docker pull` command.
+One line per image you want to process.

-## Compression
+## Compression and decompression
-pbzip2 -> lbzip2 -> bzip2 (most -> least preferred)
+`pixz` -> `xz` (most -> least preferred)

-Since pbzip2 can only decompress archives created by itself efficiently.

 ## A note about checksums
-The `docker save` command does not currently produce bit-reproducible tar files (due to differing date modified fields), so each time `docker save` is invoked, the resulting tar has a different checksum.
+The `docker save` command does not currently produce bit-reproducible `tar` files (due to differing date modified fields), so each time `docker save` is invoked, the resulting tar has a different checksum.
+Hence, the compressed result also has a different checksum, and the final archive cannot be compared by their checksums directly.

-To get consistent checksums, you need to check the exploded tarball with `tar xO` (uppercase 'o').
+To get consistent checksums, you need to check the exploded tarball with `tar xO` (uppercase 'O').
-The `verify_checksums.sh` script demonstrates how to do this, and should be run on the created .tar.bz2 archives before distribution.
+The `verify_checksums.sh` script demonstrates how to do this, and should be run immediately after creating compressed `.tar.xz` archives and before distribution.

 Example checksum verification for 17.03 images:
 ```